kaltura/DeveloperPortalDocs/documentation/Web-Video-Player/Kaltura-Media-Player-API.md

     // kdp var now holds the player reference
 });
 ```
-This will register a global function that will be called once for every Player instance that will be rendered on the page.
+This will register a global function that will be called once for every player instance that will be rendered on the page.

 #### Passing the Handler Function to Each Individual Embed Call